cypress-io/cypress-documentation/content/guides/component-testing/svelte/overview.md

 <Alert type="warning">

-Svelte is currently in beta support for component testing.
+Svelte is currently in alpha support for component testing.

 </Alert>